Episode #233 ... A philosophy of self-destruction. (Dostoevsky, Bataille)

 When your life is reduced to just a roulette wheel or any form of self-destruction, There are no values that exist within the walls of a casino like that.

-You reduce the world to a kind of determinism, and you always do these things things in denial of the responsibilities you have and the network of people and things that you're a part of.
+You reduce the world to a kind of determinism, and you always do these things things in denial of the responsibilities you have in the network of people and things that you're a part of.

 More than that, in this nihilistic vacuum, Dostoevsky is asking us to look at what two values are left for Alexei once he gets there, money and sex, or the game of Rolette and Paulina.